Nathan-Thompson/Inequality-Choropleth-Shiny-App/Readme.md

 ## Features To Add

--Add selectors for state level data, other years, other measures [Post-Tax Data](https://github.com/Nathan-Thompson/ACS-PUMS-PUMA-State-Inequality-Measures)
+-Add selectors for state level data, other years, other measures, [Post-Tax Data](https://github.com/Nathan-Thompson/ACS-PUMS-PUMA-State-Inequality-Measures)

 -Ideally needs to be mapped with a TopoJSON for speed